Our nonprofit educational farm is located just five miles from I-295 and downtown Freeport, ME.

 Exploring food and farming firsthand, Farm Kids will engage in the meaningful work of growing food, harvesting produce, and caring for livestock on a deeper level.
 Additionally, in the creative tradition of Farm Camp they will try their hand in farm processes such as pickling, cheese making, and wool crafts.
 While enjoying a higher level of responsibility on the farm and participating in Farm Improvement Projects, Farm Kids also take time to be fully immersed in classic Farm Camp fun.

 Farmward Bound campers immerse themselves in our farm production through meaningful projects in our fields and with our livestock.
 They will learn more about our sustainable farming practices and participate in the many steps it takes to go from farm to table.
 The group will expand their exploration of Wolfe’s Neck during a weekly excursion to Wolfe’s Neck State Park.
 These campers can participate in an optional one-night overnight on the farm, typically held Thursday into Friday.
-During the overnight, campers will visit our dairy barn during milking hours to see the process, cook themselves dinner using farm products, play games, and enjoy having the farm to themselves.
-We provide tents and some other gear and will work with families to ensure each camper has what they need to participate.
-More details about the overnight will be provided prior to your camper’s week.
+For more information about Farmward Bound and the overnight, please see the FAQs.

 Cook.
 Harvest.
 Eat.
 Farm!
 This group of campers will transform into farm-based chefs over the course of their week here.
 They will get a closer look at what it takes to produce the food we eat – visiting and working in our gardens and vegetable fields and harvesting produce.
 They will then take to the kitchen to learn how to prepare what was picked, the basics of knife and food safety, and different cooking techniques.
 Whether campers come in with cooking experience or are total novices, our goal is for each one to leave a little more comfortable in the kitchen and with a better understanding of farm to table.
 Note: There is NOT an overnight component to this program.